Is Las Vegas safe to visit? A comprehensive safety guide

 Is Las Vegas public transportation safe?

 Public transportation options in Las Vegas include the Las Vegas Monorail, taxis, rental cars, ride-shares, and buses.
-When traveling, plan your route ahead of time to avoid wasting time and money.
-Stay in well-lit areas if you’re going by train or bus, but at night, take a taxi or get a ride with Uber or Lyft.
+When traveling, plan your route ahead of time.
+Stay in well-lit areas if you’re going by train or bus, but at night, a taxi or ride with Uber or Lyft can be a safe alternative.

 Important emergency numbers in Las Vegas